muesli4/mpd-touch-screen-gui/README.md

 # State

 I have been using it for a while now and it has been very stable.
-However, I'm currently trying to improve the UI and add IRC remote control support for navigation.
+However, I'm currently trying to improve the UI and add IR remote control support for navigation.

 # Contact